 In assessing the suitability of new residential development full consideration will need to be given to the site and its context.
-There may be occasions when a lower density would be appropriate in order to preserve the character of the locality, for instance, within a conservation area or mature suburb, or where a proposal would make a significant contribution to the creation of mixed and balanced communities, for instance, through the provision of family housing in appropriate locations within the City Centre.
+There may be occasions when a lower density would be appropriate, for instance, within a conservation area or mature suburb, or where a proposal would make a significant contribution to the creation of mixed and balanced communities, for instance, through the provision of family housing in appropriate locations within the City Centre.
 Where the density falls below those specified above, the applicant will be expected to provide supporting information justifying the density proposed.

-Local/ National Funding СРО CIL/ Section 106 Planning Management Other Local Plan/ SPD/Regeneration Framework Policy TP30 1 1 1 1 housing is provided across all sectors of the housing market and that it meets the needs of a wide variety of households.
-New housing should add to the choice of accommodation available to people, whatever their circumstances.
-It should therefore be a mix of both market and affordable housing, and should consist of a mixture of tenures and prices, sizes and types.
+Local/ National Funding СРО CIL/ Section 106 Planning Management Other Local Plan/ SPD/Regeneration Framework Policy TP29 1 1 1 1 be a mix of both market and affordable housing, and should consist of a mixture of tenures and prices, sizes and types.
 It should cater for specific needs, such as a wider choice of housing options for people whose current home is no longer suitable for their needs.

 8.17 The City Council has undertaken a Strategic Housing Market Assessment (SHMA) and will review this periodically during the life of the BDP.
-The table on page 113 sets out the current proportion of housing by tenure and Policy TP31 on Affordable Housing should be cross referenced when considering the overall mix of dwellings.
+The table on page 113 sets out the current proportion of housing by tenure and Policy TP30 on Affordable Housing should be cross referenced when considering the overall mix of dwellings.